Startup Metrics are the way to depict the overall health of the company. It tells how effectively a startup is operating its key business activities……

 The high concentration risk indicates the level of difficulty to turn away business from larger customers.
 Check out this calculator for determining the CCR.

 Customer Acquisition Cost (CAC)

-Customer Acquisition Cost is the cost of a company incurs to acquire a single customer.
+Customer Acquisition Cost is the cost a company incurs to acquire a single customer.
 Generally, the acquisition cost should be lower than the revenue your customers will bring to your company.